AIgen-Solutions-s-r-l/fastapi-auth-service/memory-bank/decisionLog.md

 This document tracks key architectural and design decisions made during the development of the auth_service project.

+## March 3, 2025 - Remove SMTP Email Configuration in Favor of SendGrid

+**Context:** The application has both SMTP email configuration (MAIL_USERNAME, MAIL_PASSWORD, etc.) and SendGrid configuration in the .env file, but only the SendGrid implementation is being used for sending emails.
+This creates unnecessary configuration complexity.

+**Decision:** Remove the SMTP email configuration from the .env file and related settings from the config.py file, keeping only the SendGrid configuration.

+**Rationale:**
+- Simplify configuration by removing unused settings
+- Focus on a single email delivery method (SendGrid) for better maintainability
+- Reduce potential confusion for developers who might think SMTP is being used
+- Streamline the codebase by removing legacy configurations

+**Implementation:**
+- Removed SMTP email configuration from .env file (MAIL_USERNAME, MAIL_PASSWORD, MAIL_FROM, MAIL_PORT, MAIL_SERVER, MAIL_SSL_TLS, MAIL_STARTTLS)
+- Removed corresponding settings from app/core/config.py
+- Confirmed that email delivery functionality exclusively uses SendGrid API
+- Verified that no code was using the SMTP settings

+**Results:** The configuration is now cleaner and more focused, with only the actively used SendGrid settings present.
+This simplifies the setup and makes it clear that SendGrid is the only email delivery method being used.
+All email functionality continues to work as before since it was already using SendGrid exclusively.

 ## March 2, 2025 - Credit System Test Fix for User Verification

 **Context:** The credit system tests were failing on GitHub Actions with a 403 Forbidden error and the message "Inactive user.
 Please verify your email address."
 This happened because all credit system endpoints require verified users (using the `get_current_active_user` dependency), but the test fixtures were creating unverified test users.